kaixxx/noScribe/README.md

 ![Main window](img/noScribe_main_window.png)
-(The transcript is from [this interview](https://youtu.be/vOwajAbvPzQ) I did in May 2022 with the russian sociologist Natalia Savelyeva.)
+(The transcript is from [this interview](https://youtu.be/vOwajAbvPzQ) I did in May 2022 with the Russian sociologist Natalia Savelyeva.)

 ## Limitations
 - Windows only for now, sorry.
 Mac-support is planned.